The Story of Santa Claus: Production

 Phil Roman produced the special based on a teleplay by Steven Whitestone and Rachel Koretsky.
 Marie Maxwell and John Thomas wrote the songs.

 Tim Curry was working in more voice acting in 1996, also voicing characters in Jumanji and Adventures from the Book of Virtues that year.
 Jim Cummings was well known for his voice work, and went on to make other Christmas specials such as Beauty and the Beast: The Enchanted Christmas and The Life & Adventures of Santa Claus.

 Broadcast and release

-The special was first broadcast on December 7, 1996 on CBS.
-The special continues to be broadcast twice a year annually on CBS.
+The special was first broadcast on December 7, 1996, on CBS.
+The special was broadcast annually on CBS until 2016.